 The Teaching and Learning Plans for each module set out the assessment strategy adopted for each module.
 Typically, formative tasks will provide an opportunity for you to demonstrate your learning to date and obtain feedback in order to reflect on your knowledge and understanding and the acquisition of intellectual, technical and/or transferable skills.
 Formative assessment methods will be used in the face to face sessions to evaluate your knowledge, application, theory and practical expertise in the topics of the particular module.
-These methods will typically include class discussions, class-tests, collaborative/individual presentations, lab exercises, tutorials, case studies, peer assessment, Q/A sessions and software demonstrations.
-Out of class, online collaboration and assessment tools and practice exercises will be used to support your studies and evaluate your progress.
-Feedback will be given immediately (or within a specified timeframe) on your activities.
+These methods will typically include online discussions, online-tests, collaborative/individual presentations, lab exercises, tutorials, case studies, peer assessment and Q/A sessions.
+Online collaboration and assessment tools and practice exercises will be a key element studies and evaluate your progress.
+Feedback will be given within a specified timeframe on your activities.